Kharfaq Lake

 Kharfaq Lake is a high altitude natural lake located in the Karakoram mountain range in Kharfaq, Gilgit-Baltistan, Pakistan.
-The best month for tourist to see the lake is the July and August.
-The water of lake are starting increasing in May and reached it maximum level in the middle of July.
-In winter season the snow cover the whole in its whiteness and give beautiful views.
+July and August are the best months to visit the lake.
+The lake's water level starts rising in May with increased snowmelt and reaches it maximum level in the middle of July.
+In winter, the snow covers the whole lake in its whiteness.

 Wildlife

 The lake is famous for its indigenous fish species.
 The lake and its environs serve as an important wildlife habitat.
-The lake have thousand of trouts fish and desi fishes.
+The lake have thousand of trout and indigenous fish.

 Location

 The lake is located 2 km away from the Kharfaq village and is around a 3-hour hike.
-There is no road access to the lake, but a road has been under construction for a while but has not been complected due to a lack of funds.
+There is no road access to the lake yet, although a road has been under construction for a while but has not been completed due to a lack of funds.